Cell Ranger ATAC6.4, printed on 02/21/2024

 The Data Selector Panel is on the left side of the window at the bottom.
 Move your mouse over the icons to see an explanation of what each tool does.
 The tools in the Data Selector Panel perform the functions listed in the table below.

 The View Selector controls what is displayed in the View Panel.
-There are four different types of views that can be selected:
+There are two different types of views that can be selected:

-You can click-and-drag the mouse over the cells to reposition the plot, and use the mouse wheel or track pad to smoothly zoom in and out.
-You'll see cluster labels as you move your mouse over the plot, which is useful for data that has a high number of precomputed clusters.
+You can click-and-drag the mouse over the cells to reposition the plot, and use the mouse wheel or trackpad to smoothly zoom in and out.
+You will see cluster labels as you move your mouse over the plot, which is useful for data that has a high number of precomputed clusters.
 Cells are colored by the active legend in the sidebar.

 There are three modes in Loupe Browser for ATAC data including: